 If you have been or suspect you may have been sexually assaulted, you are urged to call 911, go to the Harrison Health Center or AAMC Emergency Room immediately, or find a public safety officer (443-336-2348 or extension 2000 from an on-campus phone).

-The counselors at Counseling Services are available to provide confidential support for students who have experienced or suspect they may have experienced sexual assault, offense, or harassment.
+The counselors at Counseling Services are available to provide confidential support for students who have experienced or suspect they may have experienced sexual misconduct.
 During office hours, go directly to the Harrison Health Center and ask for help.
 If you need immediate support after hours, there is a counselor on call at all times; ask the Public Safety officer to call a counselor.
-To make an appointment with a counselor, call extension 2552, or 410-626-2552 from a non-campus phone or email firstname.lastname@example.org.
-Click here for more information about counseling services.
+The most efficient way to make an appointment with a counselor is to email .
+You may also call 410-626-2552.
+View more information about counseling services.

-Even if you are unsure what happened was an assault or offense, the College encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services, or the assistant dean.
+Even if you are unsure what happened was an assault or other type of misconduct, the college encourages you to report the incident and to seek appropriate assistance by talking to a counselor, senior resident, resident assistant, public safety officer, nurse-practitioner, the director of student services, or the assistant dean.
 Communications with counselors and other health care providers are confidential.
-Other College employees, however, including resident assistants and senior residents, have an obligation to let the assistant dean know that a sexual assault or offense has occurred.
-The assistant dean will then contact you to discuss the incident and whether the complaint process will be initiated.
+Other college employees, however, including resident assistants and senior residents, have an obligation to let the director of student services, who is the Title IX coordinator, know that a sexual assault or offense has occurred.
+The director of student services will then contact you to discuss the incident and whether the complaint process will be initiated.
 (For more information on the complaint process, click here.)

 Sexual Assault Crisis Center Hotline: 410-222-7273

 Sexual Assault/Spouse Abuse Resource Center of Annapolis: 410-836-8430

 National Sexual Assault Hotline and RAINN (Rape, Abuse, and Incest National Network): 1-800-656-HOPE (4673)